-- government, an international organisation or academia.
-Where unit cost information is not available, other sources can be used as a first approximation, including the following: - Consultations with stakeholders on costs in different parts of the country and for different activities (such information could also be derived from scientific journals) - Figures obtained from marginal abatement cost curve models or from articles or studies published in scientific journals - Where unit cost figures are derived from global data, journals or studies relating to other countries, users should ensure that unit cost information is suitable or representative of national circumstances. - 9 Users also need an indication of the financial resources that will be allocated to a specific policy from the - 10 national budget and other funding sources (e.g., private sector, national or international donors, or - 11 international or regional funds) to estimate implementation potential from financial data.
-This information - may be available from the description of inputs developed in Section 6.1.1, Step 2. - 13 The unit cost combined with total investment level can be used to estimate maximum potential - 14 implementation levels.
-For example if a policy includes plans to invest USD 1 million in reducing enteric - 15 fermentation in dairy cattle and it costs USD 100 per head of cattle to implement, the maximum - 16 implementation level of the policy can be estimated as 10,000 cattle.
-Ideally this value would be - 17 reconciled with an estimate of the total number dairy cattle in the country to ensure that it is realistic to - assume at least 10,000 cattle could be targeted by the policy measures. - Note that this analysis focuses on policy-level financing (e.g., national and sectoral-level).
-Guidance is - 20 provided in Section 8.2.3 for how to assess the financial feasibility of a policy from the perspective of - 21 landowners.
+- Consultations with stakeholders on costs in different parts of the country and for different activities (such information could also be derived from scientific journals) - Figures obtained from marginal abatement cost curve models or from articles or studies published in scientific journals

+Where unit cost figures are derived from global data, journals or studies relating to other countries, users should ensure that unit cost information is suitable or representative of national circumstances.

+Users also need an indication of the financial resources that will be allocated to a specific policy from the national budget and other funding sources (e.g., private sector, national or international donors, or international or regional funds) to estimate implementation potential from financial data.
+This information may be available from the description of inputs developed in Section 6.1.1, Step 2.

+The unit cost combined with total investment level can be used to estimate maximum potential implementation levels.
+For example if a policy includes plans to invest USD 1 million in reducing enteric fermentation in dairy cattle and it costs USD 100 per head of cattle to implement, the maximum implementation level of the policy can be estimated as 10,000 cattle.
+Ideally this value would be reconciled with an estimate of the total number dairy cattle in the country to ensure that it is realistic to assume at least 10,000 cattle could be targeted by the policy measures.

+Note that this analysis focuses on policy-level financing (e.g., national and sectoral-level).
+Guidance is provided in Section 8.2.3 for how to assess the financial feasibility of a policy from the perspective of landowners.

-- 22 8.2.4 Land area and other resource potential - 23 Analysing the availability of land is another way to estimate maximum implementation potential, meaning - 24 identifying the total area of land upon which there is technical potential for a specific mitigation practice or - 25 land-use change to occur.
-The assumption would be that all available land is affected by the change in - 26 management or land use as a result of the policy.
-For example, if a policy aims to convert highly - 27 degraded pasture to productive silvopastoral systems, and there are 50,000 hectares of highly degraded - pasture within the policy jurisdiction, assume the policy will result in 50,000 hectares of pasture land used - 29 for silvopasture. - 30 To use this approach for estimating maximum implementation potential, information on current land - 31 management and land uses is needed.
-Such data can be found in or derived from the following sources: - National land cadastre - National agricultural census data - Land-use titles - Local or regional land registration offices - Farmer or logger associations - 37 Analysing the technical potential of other resources besides land area can be used to estimate adoption - 38 rates for new practices or technologies.
-For policies that reduce emissions from enteric fermentation, the
+8.2.4 Land area and other resource potential

+Analysing the availability of land is another way to estimate maximum implementation potential, meaning identifying the total area of land upon which there is technical potential for a specific mitigation practice or land-use change to occur.
+The assumption would be that all available land is affected by the change in management or land use as a result of the policy.
+For example, if a policy aims to convert highly degraded pasture to productive silvopastoral systems, and there are 50,000 hectares of highly degraded pasture within the policy jurisdiction, assume the policy will result in 50,000 hectares of pasture land used for silvopasture.

+To use this approach for estimating maximum implementation potential, information on current land management and land uses is needed.
+Such data can be found in or derived from the following sources:

+- National land cadastre

+- National agricultural census data

+- Land-use titles

+- Local or regional land registration offices

+- Farmer or logger associations

-- 1 total number of livestock in the country or the total number of ranchers could be used to analyse the - 2 maximum implementation potential.
-For example, if a policy seeks to increase use of feed supplements in - 3 dairy cattle, it can be assumed that all dairy cattle within the policy jurisdiction will receive the feed - 4 supplements as a result of the policy.
+Analysing the technical potential of other resources besides land area can be used to estimate adoption rates for new practices or technologies.
+For policies that reduce emissions from enteric fermentation, the total number of livestock in the country or the total number of ranchers could be used to analyse the maximum implementation potential.
+For example, if a policy seeks to increase use of feed supplements in dairy cattle, it can be assumed that all dairy cattle within the policy jurisdiction will receive the feed supplements as a result of the policy.

-5 8.2.5 Expert judgment
+8.2.5 Expert judgment